KNowledgeOnWebScale/solid-linked-data-workshops-hands-on-exercises/css-tutorial.md

 cd community-server
 npm start -- -c ../unsafe.json -f ../.data
 ```
-This will start the server again on http://localhost:3000/ .
+This starts the server again on http://localhost:3000/.
 If you now browse to http://localhost:3000/profile/
-you will be able to see the contents of that container,
+you can see the contents of that container,
 while this was hidden when running our previous instance,
 showing that authentication no longer checks requests.
 Note also that all data is still there even though